red-hat-storage/ceph-test-drive-bootstrap/docs/Module-1.md

 ```
 $ ansible-playbook site.yml -u ceph
 ```
 - Ansible will take a few minutes to complete Ceph deployment.
-Once its completed Ansible play recap should look similar to this.
+Once its completed, Ansible play recap should look similar to this.
 Make sure Ansible Play Recap does not show any host run failed.
 ```
 PLAY RECAP ********************************************************************
 mon-node1                  : ok=91   changed=19   unreachable=0    failed=0